Want to send your WordPress backup to Amazon S3?

 You can back up your WordPress site to Amazon S3 by installing Duplicator Pro, a powerful backup plugin with a variety of cloud storage locations.
 After creating an S3 bucket and generating your access keys, paste these keys into Duplicator Pro.
 This will allow you to create new backups and automatically send them to Amazon S3.

-To back up your entire WordPress site, create a new package with Duplicator Pro.
-Make sure to include all site components in the backup, like your core WordPress files, database, media library, plugins, and themes.
+You can up your entire WordPress site with Duplicator Pro.
+Make sure to include all site components in the backup, like your core WordPress files, MySQL database, media library, plugins, and themes.
 Once Duplicator backs up your site, download your backup files.

 You can manually back up your WordPress database with phpMyAdmin, a database manager.
 After logging in, select your database name and hit Export.
 Be sure to choose SQL as the format and continue downloading your database.